Loren Schumacher

 Surviving an Attack by the Chinese at Outpost Reno

-Loren Schumacher describes an attack of Chinese forces on outpost Reno, sometimes called Yoke.
-He and thirty-six other soldiers were defending the outpost when a battalion of Chinese soldiers attacked them.
-He describes his Lieutenant calling in on a PRC-6 and reporting they were overrun and how the Captain at the command post ordered VT artillary to be fired on their position which ended the Chinese attack.
-He was wounded by a Chinese shell that exploded in a pit right in front of him, causing a concussion which is how he earned his Purple Heart.
+Loren Schumacher recounts an attack by Chinese forces on Outpost Reno, also known as Yoke.
+He explains that he and thirty-six other soldiers were defending the outpost when a battalion of Chinese soldiers launched an assault against them.
+He describes how his lieutenant used a PRC-6 radio to report that they were being overrun.
+In response, the captain at the command post ordered VT artillery to be fired on their position, which ultimately halted the Chinese attack.
+He states that he was wounded by a Chinese shell that exploded in a pit directly in front of him, causing a concussion and earning him a Purple Heart.

 Share YouTube: